codefresh-contrib/slim-image-with-slimai/README.md

         2. ✅ Get events (Only reports when `results(<execution-id>, true)` as the events don't really give you much unless there is a failure)
         3. ✅ Get build logs (`getLogs()`)
 1. ✅ Cleanup `./tmp` (`doTmpDir("delete)`)
-1. ➖ Debug why executions are failing
+1. ✅ Debug why executions are failing
-1. ❌ Verify file was pushed to image registry successfully
+1. ✅ Verify file was pushed to image registry successfully
-1. ❌ Package container image + build container image
+1. ✅ Package container image + build container image

+# Quick Start

+A very simple script (`./run.sh`) is available for quickly testing this image.
+Simply modify the variables under "Image details" and "Slim details" and execute the script.

 # Development